CACAZhangCCCCC/CACAZhangCCCCC/README.md

 # Hello everyone 😄
 ---
-🤔I'm CA, a video encoder developer from China, graduated from Tianjin University in Tianjin, China.
+🤔I'm CA, a video encoder developer from China.

-🤔Now I'm working in Tencent, Shanghai, China.
+🤔Now I'm working in T****, Shanghai, China.

 🤔I will share something in here that I think is valuable and interesting.